Oneota

 Oneota is considered a major component of Upper Mississippian culture.
 It is characterized by globular, shell-tempered pottery that is often coarse in fibre.
 Pieces often had a spherical body, short necks and/or a flat lip.
 Sometimes the vessels had strap handles.
 Decoration includes wavy and zigzag lines, often in parallel.
 Most decoration was done on the top half of the vessel.
+One site occupied by the Oneota people for a period was the Aztalan site beside the Crawfish river in Wisconsin.

 Analytically, the culture has been broken down into various stages or horizons.
 Generally accepted are the following: